 An online scheduling program is not designed to encourage more ED visits.
 Rather, it is a tool that gives the ED more control over patient arrival times and can reduce length of stay (LOS).

 These low-acuity patients are likely to consider several different options via mobile device before deciding where to go.
 If it is after 5:00 pm, the choices are likely going to be limited visiting the emergency room or waiting until the next day.
 Having the convenience of online check-in on your website can help persuade these patients to choose your ED over a competitor’s ED while decongesting your waiting room because they will be able to do most of their waiting from home.
+So, this online check-in isn’t just a feature; it’s a smart move in the world of healthcare.
+It’s a way to make things easier for patients and helps your Emergency Department stand out.
+It’s like a director in a play, making sure everything goes smoothly and leaving a positive impression long after the wait is over.

 If you have more than one location or even an urgent care facility you’d prefer to direct these patients to use, online scheduling can also help redirect patients to the facility that has more capacity to treat them.
 Your staff can simply block out times during your busiest hours and open up time slots when you are less busy to encourage more staggered arrival patterns.